In Newham we have an excellent professional development programme for teachers so they can benefit from the best practice.

 We ensure our teachers have every opportunity to develop their professional skills and expertise.
 Advisors and trainers are available to help with everything from your own professional development to core and foundation curriculum areas.

-After the induction year, continuing professional development opportunities include school-based opportunities and central courses in both subject-based and whole-school issues.
+After the induction years, continuing professional development opportunities include school-based opportunities and central courses in both subject-based and whole-school issues.
 Further on in their careers, Newham teachers can take advantage of courses leading to training to develop middle or senior manager potential.
-The Local Authority (LA) work closely with institutions such as University of East London, the Institute of Education and Canterbury Christchurh University College to provide accreditation for courses that may lead to Masters degrees.
+Schools work closely with local teaching school hubs and institutions such as University of East London and the Institute of Education UCL to provide accreditation for courses that may lead to Masters degrees.

 We run an impressive array of in-service courses across all aspects of school and curriculum development.

 Though a city authority, we have roots in the country too.
-You may have the chance to take your class to Fairplay House or the barge Haybay, both in rural Essex, and which together form our own outdoor education centre.
+You may have the chance to take your class to Fairplay House or the House Boat Haybay both in rural Essex, and which together form our own outdoor education centre.
 We run the largest campsite in Epping Forest at Debden House, which has adult residential learning facilities too.
 We are keen to extend learning to the wider community and give everyone the opportunity to learn.

 We run Saturday schools for hundreds of children in Years 5 and 6.
 Voluntary but popular with teachers and pupils alike, they cover the National Curriculum in a fresh and exciting way with group sizes limited to 15.

-We run an annual summer school for children between eight and fourteen.
-Based principally at places of further and higher education, it gives children a chance to work with specialists and see where their aspirations can lead.
+We run an annual summer school for children between eight and fourteen: Summer Activities in Newham.
 Newham was also a pioneer site for summer literacy schools, now widespread across the borough, and summer numeracy schools, both for Year 6 pupils.
 At Key Stage 1 every school involves each parent in their child’s reading development, and family literacy schemes take a high place in our learning community programme too.